Parameter Efficient Multimodal Instruction Tuning for Romanian Vision Language Models: Conclusions

-Across backbones, BERTScore recall consistently exceeds precision in the unfrozen models, revealing a tendency to produce verbose answers that embed correct content words amid superfluous tokens.
-Finetuning narrows this gap for LLaMA and Qwen by aligning the generated sequence length with the concise style of the ground-truth answers, but the gap widens for LLaVA, again pointing to length reduction without full semantic coverage.
-ROUGE-L values, which capture longest common subsequences, remain lower than BERTScore values in all settings, underlining the difficulty of matching the exact morphology and word order of the references in Romanian.
+Across backbones, BERTScore recall consistently exceeds precision in the base models, suggesting that their answers achieve broader semantic coverage but may also include content not present in the reference answers.
+Fine-tuning reverses this relationship for LLaMA and Qwen, with precision slightly exceeding recall, indicating a shift towards more selective and reference-aligned outputs.
+For LLaVA, the recall-precision gap remains nearly unchanged, increasing only marginally after fine-tuning.
+ROUGE-L values, which capture longest common subsequences, remain lower than BERTScore values in all settings, underlining the greater difficulty of matching the exact lexical choices and word order of the Romanian reference answers.

 Model size and pre-training scope also affect baseline scores.
-Despite having fewer parameters, Qwen2 outperforms the larger LLaMA-3.2 before adaptation, presumably because Qwen 2 line was intentionally trained on a multilingual corpus that covers roughly thirty languages beyond English and Chinese.
-The technical report introducing Qwen 2 states that the pre-training data were assembled “to foster multilingual proficiency”.
-After adaptation, LLaMA narrows the gap but does not surpass Qwen, which retains a slight advantage in all metrics.
-The results therefore suggest that a modestly sized model with targeted multilingual pre-training can match or exceed a larger monolingual model once both are exposed to task-specific supervision.
+Despite having fewer parameters, \qwenBase{} outperforms the larger \llamaBase{} before adaptation across all reported metrics, likely because it was trained on a multilingual corpus that covers roughly thirty languages beyond English and Chinese.
+The technical report introducing Qwen 2 \citep{wang2024qwen2} states that the pre-training data were assembled ``to foster multilingual proficiency''.
+After adaptation, LLaMA narrows the gap but does not surpass \qwenRO{}, which retains a clear advantage across all metrics.
+The results, therefore, suggest that a modestly sized model with targeted multilingual pre-training can match or exceed a larger monolingual model once both are exposed to task-specific supervision.

-Taken together, the findings demonstrate that lightweight LoRA adapters can substantially enhance Romanian VQA accuracy when mounted on multilingual or English-centric vision–language models.
-The success of Qwen2-VL underscores the importance of initial language coverage.
+Taken together, the findings demonstrate that lightweight LoRA adapters can substantially enhance Romanian VQA performance when mounted on multilingual or English-centric vision-language models.
+The success of \qwenBase{} underscores the importance of initial language coverage.